 Below is a legend to translate the film type code:

 32: B&W film for 600, Image/Spectra, and 8x10

 80/82/83/85: Color film for 600, Image/Spectra, and 8x10

 81/84/86: Color film for i-Type

 This 10 digit code breaks down into 5 pieces.
 Each set of 2 digits gives you a specific piece of information:

 Numbers 5 & 6: Machine used for the production

 Numbers 9 & 10: Day of production

 If you ever need to contact Polaroid Originals Customer Support about a problem with your film, it’s very important to provide this number.
 Our production team keeps a record of defective film productions, so we can pinpoint any problems and make sure we avoid them in the future.
-It’s also much easier for our Customer Support team to identify potential issues if they know what film they’re dealing with, and when it was produced – you’d be amazed what they can figure out from just 10 little numbers.
+It’s also much easier for our Customer Support team to identify potential issues if they know what film they’re dealing with, and when it was produced – you’d be amazed what they can figure out from just a few little numbers.

-Read more about the date stamped on the film box.
+Read more about: the date stamped on the film box.